Jamaican Patwah Logo

 Definitions of "Back a Yard"

-1. Back a Yard (Noun)
+1. Back a Yard (Phrase) play audio

 Definition

-Expression used to refer to one’s home town or country, particularly in Jamaica.
+Expression used to refer to one’s hometown or country, particularly in Jamaica.
 The literal translation is “Back at home”.

 Example Sentences